humayanalrosid/shortly/README.md

 ## Features

+- **User Authentication:** Users can register and log in to the Shortly web app, ensuring their URLs are securely managed and accessible only to them.
-- **URL Shortening**: Convert long URLs into short, easy-to-share links.
+- **URL Shortening:** Registered users can easily shorten long URLs into short, user-friendly links.
+The shortened URLs will redirect to the original long URLs.
-- **Custom Short URLs**: Optionally customize the generated short URLs.
-- **Link Expiration**: Set an expiration date for short URLs, making them valid only for a limited time.
-- **Analytics Dashboard**: Track the number of clicks and other statistics for each short URL.
-- **RESTful API**: Integrate Shortly's functionality into your own applications with the API endpoints.
-- **User Authentication**: Register and log in to manage your shortened URLs.
-- **Admin Panel**: Admin dashboard to monitor and manage the system.
+- **Previous URLs History:** Users can view a history of previously shortened URLs, enabling them to manage and keep track of their shortened links.

 ## Demo